apache/beam/website/src/documentation/sdks/python.md

 ## Using Beam Python SDK in your ML pipelines

-* [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) is an end-to-end platform for deploying production ML pipelines.
+[TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) is an end-to-end platform for deploying production ML pipelines.
 TFX is integrated with Beam.
-See [TFX user guide](https://www.tensorflow.org/tfx/guide) for more information.
+For more information, see [TFX user guide](https://www.tensorflow.org/tfx/guide).